MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-sql.md

+# QC Questions on Servlets(Java)

 - What is a relational database?
  - Name some common RDBMS platforms/vendors
  - What is SQL?
  - What are the sub-languages of SQL?